 If you currently own Kirkland investment property and need property management services, VerraTerra Property Management can take care of tenant placement and monthly management for you.

 Our mission is to provide outstanding customer service to all of our clients, while utilizing the best practices and systems available!
-For more information about VerraTerra real estate services and how we can best serve you, please fill out the online contact form or give us call at 425.223.4828.
+For more information about VerraTerra real estate services and how we can best serve you, please contact us.